Zwaanendael Colony: History

 Later Blommaert assisted with the fitting out of the first Swedish expedition to New Sweden in 1637 and engaged Peter Minuit (by then no longer Governor of New Netherland) to command it.

-Franciscus van den Enden had drawn up charter for a utopian society (that included equal education of all classes, joint ownership of property, and a democratically elected government.
-Pieter Corneliszoon Plockhoy attempted such a settlement near the site of Zwaanendael, but it soon expired under English rule.
+A new experimental settlement on Delaware Bay was begun in 1663, just before the British takeover in 1664.
+Franciscus van den Enden had drawn up charter for a utopian society that included equal education of all classes, joint ownership of property, and a democratically elected government.
+Pieter Corneliszoon Plockhoy attempted such a settlement near the site of Zwaanendael, but it was largely destroyed in 1664 by the British.

 Legacy

 A monument commemorating the colony named De Vries Palisade was dedicated on September 22, 1909 on the site of the former settlement.
 The Zwaanendael Museum was opened in 1931.